Fundraise: Fundraising Ideas

 - Host a game night (for whatever kind of games you like) with a suggested donation for attendees.
 You could include board games, video games, trivia games, sports, etc.

 - If you like cooking, hold a lunch or dinner party with a suggested donation for attendees.
-Make it fun by having a theme, such as cheese, chocolate, Vietnamese cuisine, or fancy attire.
+Make it fun by having a theme, such as cheese, chocolate, the cuisine of the country where you'll volunteer, or fancy attire.
 Ask local shops and restaurants to donate ingredients or dishes.

 - Bake and sell cookies and cakes.